ACA Frequently Asked Questions

 Q: I am below 150% FPL.
 Do I qualify for a special enrollment period?

 Yes.
-If your household income is below 150% of the federal poverty level (FPL), you are eligible to enroll in an ACA health plan any time during the year.
+If your household income is below 150% of the federal poverty line (FPL), you are eligible to enroll in an ACA health plan any time during the year.
 This is considered a life changing event that qualifies you for a special enrollment period (SEP).
 You may even qualify for a $0 premium ACA health plan.

 Contact Us